Formatting Text

 return out

-At the end of the loop, lex dumps any accumulated text as a Text object.
+Here I’ve renamed the text variable to buffer, since it now stores either text or tag contents before they can be used.
+The name also reminds us that, at the end of the loop, we need to check whether there’s buffered text and what we should do with it.
+Here, lex dumps any accumulated text as a Text object.
 Otherwise, if you never saw an angle bracket, you’d return an empty list of tokens.
-But unfinished tags, like in Hi!<hr, are thrown out.This may strike you as an odd decision: why not raise an error, or finish up the tag for the author?
-Good questions, but dropping the tag is what browsers do.
+But unfinished tags, like in Hi!<hr, are thrown out.This may strike you as an odd decision: why not finish up the tag for the author?
+I don’t know, but dropping the tag is what browsers do.

 def layout(tokens):